HMuraja/p5-book-review/README.md

 <img src="readme/features/feature-signup-form-error-common.png" height="300px">
 <img src="readme/features/feature-signup-form-nomach-error.png" height="300px">

-*Sign up form, too common password, no mach error.*
+*Sign up form, too common password, no match error.*

 ### Sign Out

 Once logged in, a sign out button is visible on the navigation menu on the top.
-Clickign the button will return the user to the home page.
+Clicking the button will return the user to the home page.

 <img src="readme/features/feature-signout-btn.png">

 ### Home Menu/Review List
 The home page or the landing displays all the shared review cards.
-All reviews are displayed one after each other and 10 most recent reviews are downloaded at a time.Scrolls down will dowload more reviews.
+All reviews are displayed one after each other and 10 most recent reviews are downloaded at a time.
+Scrolls down will download more reviews.

 Each review card displays an image of the reviewer, image of the book or a placeholder image, book title, book author, caption for the review and the number of stars given.
 On the bottom corner there is also a number of likes and comments each review has.

-On the right hand side(desktop) or on the top of post(mobile) most popular profiles are displayed.
+On the right-hand side(desktop) or on the top of post(mobile) most popular profiles are displayed.

-On the top of the posts you have a search bar enabling you to search reviews based on the title, book genre or author.
+On the top of the posts, you have a search bar enabling you to search reviews based on the title, book genre or author.

 <img src="readme/features/feature-homepage-desktop.png" height="300px">
 <img src="readme/features/feature-homepage-mobile.png" height="300px">

 *Homepage on desktop and mobile view.*
 ### Search Functionality
 On the home page on top of all the reviews there is a search field.
-User can type here any search words and results will rerurn reviews that have a match on the title, author, category or reviews author name.
+User can type here any search words and results will return reviews that have a match on the title, author, category or reviews author name.

 <img src="readme/features/feature-searchfield.png">